Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

-Given the characteristics of the data (i.e. small number of training instances compared to the number of features which might lead to models easily overfitting, and having imbalanced target features) and requirements of the school (i.e.  we want a classifier that is correct as much as possible and takes the least amount of space and time), the three models I chose were Random Forest, Ada Boost, and Multinomial Naïve Bayes.
+Given the characteristics of the data (i.e. small number of training instances compared to the number of features which might lead to models easily overfitting, and having imbalanced target labels) and requirements of the school (i.e.  we want a classifier that is correct as much as possible and takes the least amount of space and time), the three models I chose were Random Forest, Ada Boost, and Multinomial Naïve Bayes.
 I decided to run each algorithm